cameron-cs/gnn_qm9_models/README.md

 This split ratio ensures a substantial amount of data is available for training while keeping enough samples for validation and testing to evaluate the model's performance.

 ### Normalisation
 Normalisation is a crucial preprocessing step in machine learning, particularly for regression tasks.
-The target variable (property) at index 15 is normalized using the mean and standard deviation computed from the training set.
-This normalization ensures that the model training is stable and the gradient descent converges more efficiently.
+The target variable (property) at index 15 is normalised using the mean and standard deviation computed from the training set.
+This normalisation ensures that the model training is stable and the gradient descent converges more efficiently.

 ### Summary statistics
-The dataset is summarized as follows:
+The dataset is summarised as follows:

 - Number of graphs: 130,831